Workforce, training and education

 This is a coaching scheme run by NHS England in Yorkshire and Humber, for Yorkshire and Humber Postgraduate Doctors in Training (PGDiTs), FLP Leadership fellows, senior educators and deanery staff.
 You can access coaching via this scheme for free if:

-- you are a senior educator with an NHSE role (Training Programme Director, (Deputy) Head of School, Associate Dean, Deputy Dean or Dean) in Y&H
+• you are a senior educator with in and NHSE funded role (Training Programme Director, SuppoRTT Champions, (Deputy) Head of School, Associate Dean, Deputy Dean or Dean) in Y&H

-- you are a deanery employee in Y&H
+• you are a Y&H deanery employee (working in Training Programme Management)

-- you are a SAS grade doctor with Educational or Clinical Supervisor responsibilities in Y&H
+• you are a SAS grade doctor in Y&H

 If you do not fit the criteria above, you may be able to access coaching or mentoring via the Leadership Academy.